imaphatduc/cubecubed/docs/quickstart.md

 ### Cubicons

-`Cubicons` are nuclear objects of a scene, such as squares and circles.
+`Cubicons` are nuclear objects of a scene, such as geometry shapes (squares and circles).
 Don't misunderstand them with 3d cubes, which are things that cubecubed has not applied to its functionality.

 ### Scenes and Groups